Q. How do I figure out an author's intended audience?

 - Who would be interested in this topic?

 - What is the author's tone (earnest, sarcastic)?

-Answering these questions will help you understand what the author's purpose is and that will lead you to the intended audience.
+Answering these questions will help you understand the author's purpose which will lead to the intended audience.

 Keep in mind that the intended audience could be: